NickVolynkin/makeup/README.md

 ## What is Makeup?

-Makeup is a JavaScript library, providing a visual interface for isolated development and quick manual regression testing of web pages, built from absolutely independent blocks.
+Makeup is a tool for development and convenient quality assurance of markup on web projects.
+You'll certainly find it useful if your design is based on independent blocks and you prioritize stability and reliability.

-Makeup is aimed at development and convenient quality assurance of markup on web projects.
-You'll certainly make use of Makeup if your design is based on independent blocks and you prioritize stability and reliability.
+Makeup is a JavaScript library.
+It provides visual interface for isolated development and quick manual regression testing of web pages, built from independent blocks.

 See our interactive [Makeup promotion site](http://2gis.github.io/makeup)!